jialori/IrisOne/Assets/Scripts/_milestones.md

     - Event & Notification system?

 ## // ANCHOR next version
+- refactor road code into the Builder pattern, aka.
+Road Create functions will be put into the RoadGenerator class, and RoadGenerator will have a RoadGenerator interface.
+In the future can just extend the RoadGenerator interface with different code.
+NavBlock calc code also into the RoadGenerator class.
 - more generally applicable data representation for the roads,  upgrade, when the , at the vertices (+ edges) instead of at the edges, undirectional graph;
     * candidate: uncyclic graph, check the article
     * also capable of handle all illed cases